 Ned’s grandfather, Samuel Schwartz, was a Jewish immigrant from Hungary.
-The way the narrative was told to the children of my generation, my father, Ned Schwartz, was insecure about launching a fledgling career as a doctor with a name that readily revealed his Jewishness.
-Ironically given the emergent politics of the region, the same caution also explains his choice to attend medical school in Freiburg, Germany.
-As Bloomgarden writes early in 1953 in the journal Culture and Civilization, the unsuccessful Jewish applicant to medical school in the United States is likely to share with the professional boxer the shock of “not knowing what hit him” when he is rejected.
+The way the narrative was told to the children of my generation, my father, Ned Schwartz, was insecure about launching a fledgling career as a doctor with a name that quickly revealed him to be Jewish.
+It didn’t help applying to medical school either, and ironically, given the emergent politics of the region, being Jewish led him somehow to choose to attend medical school in Freiburg, Germany.
+As Bloomgarden writes early in 1953 in the journal Culture and Civilization, the unsuccessful Jewish applicant to medical school in the United States was likely to share with the professional boxer the shock of “not knowing what hit him” when he was rejected.
+The picture eventually became clear, if also astonishingly bleak.

 If I may digress for a moment to share another family narrative related to this one.
 Dad never finished medical school in Freiburg.
 I was, by way of “explanation,” told the following.
 A German girl Ned was seeing began to be harassed by the Nazis for “dating a Jew.”
-How they found out he was Jewish isn’t clear, since according to the same narrative, Dad listed his religion on German entry forms not as Jewish but as “Pedestrian.”
+How they found out he was Jewish isn’t clear, since according to the same oral narrative passed down through the generations, Dad listed his religion on German entry forms not as Jewish but as “Pedestrian.”
 Good one Dad!

 In this post, and perhaps in the next few, I will let Nancy describe, with characteristic humor, irony, and a surprisingly healthy degree of emotional distance, the challenges of growing up under the “care” of an abusive, narcissistic mother whose next act as a parent and as a woman was completely unpredictable.